Abithasree/nakshatra/README.md

 Nakshatra is an interactive web application designed to connect astronomy enthusiasts within a dedicated community.
 It offers an engaging platform for members to come together and indulge their passion for cosmos.
 Here's what Nakshatra (an Astronomy club) application entails:

 1. Astronomy community Hub *(chat application)*: virtual meeting place of users

 2. Real time space weather alerts: timely updates of space. weather updates using NASA API (DONKI)

 3. Space picture of the day: everyday a snapshot of space is provided, which is fetched through API calls. which is to serve as a tool for learning ( API: APOD)

-4. login/ Membership portal: user account registration
+4. login/ Membership portal: user account registration (with MD5 hashing of passwords)

-5. Space quiz: challenging entertainment of leisure & fun.
+5. Space quiz: challenging entertainment of leisure & fun. (made with scratch tool)

 6. aestroid exploration: find aestroids that are close to earth at the given time by the users.
 Also gets information and details related to aestroid.(API: Asteroids - NeoWs)

-7.  host Events: schedule the events and also display the upcoming events
+7.  host Events: schedule the events and also display the upcoming events (using PHPMyAdmin and local database)

 # Future Scope Of the project